apptainer/apptainer-userdocs/networking.rst

 Administrators can permit certain users or groups to request other network configurations through options in ``singularity.conf``.
-Additional cni configuration files can be added to the ``network`` configuration directory as required, and {Singularity}'s provided configurations may also be modified.
+Additional cni configuration files can be added to the ``network`` configuration directory as required, and {Project}'s provided configurations may also be modified.

 ********************